 This allows greater transparency and protects both your employees and your clients from possible conflicts.

 Elaborate on how you hire your employees, how you train them, and your monitoring & evaluation process.

-Developing a system for cleaning individual desks and disinfecting is a very important element of janitorial cleaning.
+Developing a system for cleaning individual desks and disinfecting a spot is an important element of janitorial cleaning.

-Make leaflets or rack cards to display on employee workstations to remind them to remove any personal items before cleaning, sterilizing, and sanitizing their workspace.
+Make leaflets or rack cards to display on employee workstations and remind them to remove personal belongings before cleaning, sterilizing, and sanitizing their workspace.

 A weekly commercial cleaning inspection should be there.
-To keep everything under maintenance, you have to keep regular inspections.
+To keep everything under maintenance, regular inspection is necessary.

 In the ninth part of the proposal, you have to mention the process of inspection or schedule for monitoring.

-Next up, discuss your cleaning training checklist.
-You can add there how you train employees, what jobs you assign them, and how long it takes for them to operate freely.
+Next up, discuss your cleaning checklist.
+You can add there how you train employees, jobs you assign them, and the duration of operations freely.

-Try to include any unique cleaning equipment that will be required for the task, as well as any large investments or specific challenges that will be overcome.
+Try to include any unique cleaning equipment that will be used for undertaking specific tasks, including large investments or challenges to overcome.

 What cleaning products you will use, mainly if the client requires green cleaning detergents or if you specialize in them.